2022.

 'Decentralised Embargo' exhibited in alexanderlevy Gallery, Berlin, DEU, 2022.

-Tweet with the official cryptocurrency wallet of the Ukrainian State
+Tweet with the official cryptocurrency wallet of the Ukrainian State.

-Egor Kraft – artist-researcher, founder
+E. G. Kraft – artist-researcher, founder

 Anna Kraft – researcher, director